Table of contents

 - Turn on SSH access

-Ensure you have SSH access turned on in the Admin Panel: Connecting using SSH.
+Ensure that SSH access is enabled in the Admin Panel: Connecting using SSH.

 - Check disk usage in directories